Share this article

 4. Tasty training treats

 And what will you keep in your magic treat pouch?
 Yummy doggo snacks, of course!
 These can be store-bought snackies or home-prepped treats, basically whatever instantly catches your dog’s attention.
-If you’re starting out with dog training, try to use snacks that are low in fat and calories that don’t interfere too much with their daily diet.
+If you’re starting out with dog training, try to use small snacks that are low in fat and calories.
+If you’re doing a lot of training, and therefore using lots of treats, remember to reduce your dog’s daily food portion accordingly.

 5. Clicker training tool